Phil Jackson: Early life

-Jackson was born in Deer Lodge, Montana on September 17, 1945.
-Both of his parents, Charles and Elisabeth Funk Jackson, were Assemblies of God ministers.
+Jackson was born in Deer Lodge, Montana, on September 17, 1945.
+His parents, Charles and Elisabeth Funk Jackson, were Assemblies of God ministers.
 Elisabeth came from a long line of German Mennonites before her conversion to the Assemblies of God.
-In the churches that they served, his father generally preached on Sunday mornings and his mother on Sunday evenings.
+In the churches that they served, his father, Charles, generally preached on Sunday mornings and his mother on Sunday evenings.
 Eventually, his father became a ministerial supervisor.
 Phil, his two brothers, and his half-sister grew up in a remote area of Montana in an austere environment, in which no dancing or television was allowed.
 Jackson did not see his first movie until he was a senior in high school, and went to a dance for the first time in college.
 Growing up, he assumed he would become a minister.

 Jackson attended high school in Williston, North Dakota, where he played varsity basketball and led the team to a state title.
 He also played football, was a pitcher on the baseball team, and threw the discus in track and field competitions.
 The high school now has a sports complex named after him.
 His brother Chuck speculated years later that the three Jackson sons threw themselves passionately into athletics because it was the only time they were allowed to do what other children were doing.
 Jackson attracted the attention of several baseball scouts.
-Their notes found their way to future NBA coach Bill Fitch, who had previously coached baseball, and had been doing some scouting for the Atlanta Braves.
+Their notes found their way to future NBA coach Bill Fitch, who had previously coached baseball, and had been doing some scouting for the Milwaukee Braves.
 Fitch took over as head basketball coach at the University of North Dakota in the spring of 1962, during Jackson's junior year of high school.